alban-read/M1-MICRO-FORTH/dumbint.md

 compile a new word

 : new-word

   word number word number ..    ;

+The words and numbers between : and ; are compiled into tokens and stored in new-word.

+e.g.

+: square
+  dup *  ;

+6 square => 30

 #### Compiled word

 A 'compiled' word is just a list of tokens

 The token interpeter expands tokens and calls the words machine code.

 X15 is the IP pointing at the next token, which can be modified by words.

 0     [pointer to tokens]